mokhaircc2/docker_examples/4.python-compose/README.md

 **docker compose up**

 this causes to build the app service (i.e custom python-image) and also use the mongodb image from dockerhub and to create containers from this as well as custom netowrk bridge and run the application.
-Once the application is run and executed it will stop the container, in this case python-compose_app will stop running and python-compose-mongo will still be running.
-You can view the logs and see the output as list of databases as was specified in the main.py file
+Once the application is run and executed it will stop the container running the process, in this case python-compose_app will stop running and python-compose-mongo will still be running.
+You can view the logs and see the output as list of databases as was specified in the main.py file.

+To view which containers are running type

+**docker ps -a**

+**docker compose down **, will stop and remove all running containers and custom network